jorgebucaran/autopair.fish/README.md

 > Auto-complete matching pairs in the [Fish](https://fishshell.com) command line.

 Automatically insert, erase, and skip matching delimiters when you type in the command line.
+For example, pressing `{` inserts `{}`, and positions the cursor in between the braces.
 Hopefully.
-For example, pressing `{` inserts `{}`, and positions the cursor in between the braces.

 1. Complete matching pairs.
-Defaults: (parentheses), [brackets], {braces}, "double quotes", and 'single quotes'
+Defaults: (parens), [brackets], {braces}, "quotes", and 'single quotes'

    ```console
    $ echo |